 Once again, drag this object into the Brushes panel to create a new Art Brush.
 At this point, your Brushes panel should look something like the image below:

-Many linocuts have marks in the negative space.
-That is, the area around the main subject matter.
+Many linocuts have marks in the negative space—that is, the area around the main subject matter.
 We can simulate this effect with a few more Art Brushes.
 Using the Pen Tool (P), draw some simple shapes like the ones in the image below:

 As before, create new Art Brushes from these shapes.

 Unlike a real printmaker, we don't have to make each mark by hand.
-We can create Art Brushes that contain multiple strokes, and use them to apply texture to larger sections of our illustration.
-Using the Blob Brush, Pen Tool or any other drawing tools you prefer, create a few groups containing multiple objects.
+We can create Art Brushes that contain multiple strokes and use them to apply texture to larger sections of our illustration.
+Using the Blob Brush, Pen Tool, or any other drawing tools you prefer, create a few groups containing multiple objects.
 Then create Art Brushes as before.
 Below are some examples:

 Let's create one more Art Brush, for a lighter texture.
 Start by double-clicking the Pencil Tool (N) to bring up its options.
 Use a fairly smooth setting, and click the Fill new pencil strokes option.

 Now draw out several quick, simple strokes.
-Drag this group to the Brushes panel to create another Art Brush
+Drag this group to the Brushes panel to create another Art Brush.

 Your Brushes panel should now look something like this:

-2. Create the Pattern Brushes
+2. How to Create the Pattern Brushes

 Relief prints, such as linocuts and woodcuts, can only produce one solid color at a time.
-There is no way to get a tint or shade of a color in a one-color print.
+There's no way to get a tint or shade of a color in a one-color print.
 To create highlights, relief printmakers use crosshatching, or a series of small, repeating strokes.
 For this technique, we'll create some Pattern Brushes.

 Take the Blob Brush Tool (Shift-B) and connect the pencil strokes at the bottom.
 The result is one shape, as in the image below: